 See Related: Where to Stay in Salem, Massachusetts

 4. Go on a Walking Tour in Salem

-We already have a whole article about the best ghost tours in Salem, Massachusetts.
-However, it is worth mentioning a few of them for you to have an idea about them.
+We already have an article about the best ghost tours in Salem, Massachusetts.
+However, a few of them are worth mentioning for you to know about them.